5 Robust Vocational Sectors in Minnesota With Job Growth Opportunities

-Employment within Minnesota's health and social assistance sector is expected to increase by nearly 23 percent from 2012 to 2022.* Reasons for that projected growth include the state's rising population of seniors as well as major new projects within the sector.
+Employment within Minnesota's healthcare support sector is expected to increase by 17 percent from 2016 to 2026.1 Reasons for that projected growth include the state's rising population of seniors as well as major new projects within the sector.

-For example, Minnesota is already home to many health care facilities, including the respected Mayo Clinic Medical Center located in Rochester, which employs more than 30,000 people.** But a new $5.6-billion development project called the Destination Medical Center (DMC) is expected to create up to 45,000 additional jobs in the state between 2015 and 2035.*** The project is intended to make Minnesota a global medical destination.
+For example, Minnesota is already home to many health care facilities, including the respected Mayo Clinic Medical Center located in Rochester, which employs more than 36,000 people.2 But the $5.6-billion development project called the Destination Medical Center (DMC) is projected to create up to 30,000 additional jobs in the state.3 The project is intended to make Minnesota a global medical destination.
 Visitors from all over the world are expected to travel to the state to take advantage of the advanced medical facilities being built as part of the DMC, driving growth not only in health care, but also in everything from construction (and related trades) to hospitality.